roblanf/Q.GTDB/Q.GTDB/README.md

 common_2_3 <- length(intersect(class_2, class_3))
 ```

-They have 38, 41, and 44 IDs in common, respectively, so the majority (about 100) of the IDs are different between each pair.
+They have ~120 IDs in common, respectively, so the majority (about 200) of the IDs are different between each pair.
 This is good.
-If we get very similar matrices with these three lists, that will indicate that the details of the taxon selection didn't matter much.

 Let's write out these lists for future usage...